skuppuraj/DDD/README.md

-###It has explantion about Domain Driven Desing with Example
+### It has an explanation about Domain Driven Desing with an Example